- This policy applies to all applicants applying to study at Empire College London.

 - For UK/EU Student’s, initial Assessment indicating levels of literacy and numeracy will take place at the time of enrolment.

-- An applicant who meets the entry requirements of a course, as indicated in our printed materials and on the website is not necessarily guaranteed an offer of a place.
+- An applicant who meets the entry requirements of a course, as indicated in our printed materials and on the website does not necessarily guarantee an offer of a place.

 - An applicant will receive notification of the College’s decision on his or her application via phone, email or by a letter from the college within 15 working days of the application date.
 If he or she is to be made an offer of a place, the offer will specify any conditions of entry that he or she is expected to meet in order to take up that place.